Casimir versus Helmholtz forces: Exact results: The Helmholtz and Gibbs free energies for the finite chain under PBC

-which establishes the connection with the representation of the canonical statistical sum given in \eq{eq:Z-final-introduction-per}.
-Due to \eq{eq:hypergeometric-integral-representation-ah} one concludes that \eq{eq:Z-fixed-m-via-angle-pi-over-two2} and \eq{eq:Z-final-introduction-per} are two different representations of the same quantity.
+In \ref{section:integral-hypergeometric} we prove that \eq{eq:Z-fixed-m-via-angle-pi-over-two2} and \eq{eq:Z-final-introduction-per} are two different representations of the same quantity.
 The preference for one or the other is a matter of convenience.
 For example in the derivation of the leading size behavior of the Helmholtz free energy the integral representation of the statistical sum will be used, see \ref{appendix:asymptotic}.
 The representation based on the Gauss hypergeometric function is convenient, on its turn, for the analysis of the high-temperature and low-temperature behavior of the ensemble dependent fluctuation induced Helmholtz force, as well as for it finite-size scaling behavior.